Why is Visual Discrimination Important?

 Visual Discrimination is a General Title.

-• As young children encounter animals and insects, they look at the creature’s features and learn to identify them as cats, dogs, ants, ducks, etc. They use visual discrimination skills!
+• As young children encounter animals and insects, they examine the creatures’ features and learn to identify them as cats, dogs, ants, ducks, and so on.
+They use visual discrimination skills!

-• When you and your child are outside, explore nature!
-Observe the size, shapes, color, and texture of grass, trees, insects, plant, rocks, etc. Use words that describe the object.
-Say, “Look at the big tree.” “feel the wet grass.”
+• When you and your child are outside, take the opportunity to explore the natural world!
+Observe the size, shape, color, texture, and other characteristics of grass, trees, insects, plants, rocks, and other natural elements.
+Use words that describe the object.
+Say, “Look at the big tree.”
+“Feel the wet grass.”
 “Touch the soft flower.”

 • Ask your child to find two items or shapes that are the same.
 Question your child, “Why do you think they are the same (match)?”
 Listen to the child’s reasoning.
 Talk about it.

 • Sort toys together!
-Ask your child to help you to sort socks in the laundry.
-Suggest that your child sort drawing tools. (e.g., crayons, pencils, markers, chalk) Sort the Lego toys and the building blocks!
-Children visually process information from the time they begin to dee shapes and lines.
+Ask your child to help you sort socks in the laundry.
+Suggest that your child sort drawing tools (e.g., crayons, pencils, markers, chalk).
+Sort the Lego toys and the building blocks!
+Children visually process information from the time they begin to see shapes and lines.

 Why is Visual Discrimination Important for Reading?

-Visual Discrimination is important because if a child is unable to distinguish the letter “b” from the letter “p,” he will incorrectly read the word “bat” as”pat.”
+Visual Discrimination is essential because if a child is unable to distinguish the letter “b” from the letter “p,” he will incorrectly read the word “bat” as”pat.”

 Some readers require extra practice to read, sequence, and remember the letters that make up words (blending).
-They may also need extra teaching to recall the formation of the letters (graphemes) when spelling a word (segmenting) or writing a story.
+They may also require additional instruction to recall the formation of letters (graphemes) when spelling a word (segmenting) or writing a story.
 Isn’t it amazing how much a young child learns?

-Visual Processing and Auditory Processing are foundation skills that your child will build on when reading and writing.
+Visual Processing and Auditory Processing are foundational skills that your child will build upon when reading and writing.
 Reading programs like JOLLY PHONICS build on prior knowledge outlined in an EARLY LITERACY Overview for Parents and Teachers.

 Visual Discrimination: